colorizenl/colorize-java-commons/readme.md

 - `gradle clean` cleans the build directory
 - `gradle assemble` creates the JAR file for distribution
-- `gradle test` runs all the unit tests
-- `gradle cobertura` runs all unit tests, calculates the test coverage, and generates a report
+- `gradle test` runs all unit tests, then reports on test results and test coverage
 - `gradle javadoc` generates the JavaDoc API documentation

 License
 -------

-Copyright 2009-2016 Colorize
+Copyright 2009-2017 Colorize

 The source code is licensed under the Apache License 2.0, meaning you can use it free of charge in commercial and non-commercial projects as long as you mention the original copyright.